curiousest/curiousest.github.io/_drafts/2020-10-11-product-person.md

 > "Douglas, get over yourself.
 You're in product.
 Make the business successful - that's what matters."

 That stuck with me.
 It's a compass for product people of all roles and responsibilities.
 Of course, everyone in the company should think like that.
-But *"product people"*, whose KPIs and problem/solution space can be all over the place, will have to start from the fundementals more often.
+But *"product people"*, whose KPIs and problem/solution space can be all over the place, will have to start from first principles more often.

 ## What does a product engineer look like?

 "Product-oriented" people aren't *better*, but they are *different* in their motivations, skills, and experiences.
-Product-oriented people prioritize individually contributing towards business impact at the cost of working on less "interesting" problems.
+Product-oriented people prioritize individually contributing towards business impact at the cost of working on less "technically interesting" problems.
 Deeply technical, product-oriented people are like deeply technical managers - rare, because they're divergent paths.

 **When I look at an engineer's resume**, I look for prioritizing impact over working on interesting tech.
 Prioritizing impact looks a lot like prioritizing status.
-Today's status was yesterday's impact?
-Or maybe impact feels like the road to status?

 Here are some indicators of prioritizing impact over interesting tech that show up on resumes: